From day one, the homework expectations for Primary students in Singapore are high. And it doesn’t get any easier.

 If your child is unable to finish a task in the allotted time, it is likely that they do not fully understand a certain concept or have reached their limits.
 If it’s due to the second point, give them a short break and turn their attention to something else.

 Over time, you will be able to identify if there are specific subjects or topics that your child is weaker at.
-When meeting your child’s teachers, ask and ensure your child receive support in these areas in school as well.
+When meeting your child’s teachers, ask and ensure your child receives support in these areas in school as well.

 2. Have a distraction-free homework environment